Hometime (American TV series)

 Hometime is an American PBS home improvement television program.
 It aired from November 1, 1986, to January 30, 2016.
 Hometime was broadcast on public television and in syndication.

 Hometime was produced by Hometime Video Publishing of Chaska, Minnesota, in association with WHYY-TV—Wilmington/Philadelphia.
+In 1987, Hometime Video Publishing set up a duplication arm, The Duplication Factory, to produce videotapes of the program for home release.

 Hometime demonstrates both do-it-yourself- and contractor-performed projects, ranging from simple weekend projects to complete homes.
 Hometime episodes have covered many aspects of home construction and maintenance.

 Hosts

 Although Dean Johnson has continuously hosted Hometime since its inception, there have been five co-hosts and one tri-co-host: